RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: Introduction

-\item JDD can extract all jump discontinuity of parameter $\alpha$ for any dataset.
+\item FJDD can extract all jump discontinuity values of parameter $\alpha$ for any dataset in $\mathcal{O}(n\log n)$ time, where $n$ is the number of objects.
 It will greatly benefit parameter selection in real-world applications. \end{enumerate}

 This paper is organized as follows.
-Section \ref{sect:related_work} introduces the related work.
-Section \ref{sect:density_est} presents the new density measure RNKD, and Section \ref{sect:RECOME} describes the proposed clustering method RECOME.
-Section \ref{sect:parameter} analyzes the parameter $\alpha$ of RECOME and presents the auxiliary algorithm JDD.
-Section \ref{sect:results} demonstrates experimental results.
-Finally, we conclude the paper in Section \ref{sect:conclusion}.
+Section \ref{sec:relaWork} introduces the related work.
+Section \ref{sec:RelaKNNKern} presents the new density measure RNKD and discusses the robustness of NKD and RNKD.
+Section \ref{sec:RECOME} describes the proposed clustering method RECOME.
+Section \ref{sec:FJDD} presents the auxiliary algorithm \textit{FJDD}.
+Section \ref{sec:Expe} demonstrates experimental results.
+Finally, we conclude the paper in Section \ref{sec:conc}.